escowles/recipes/_posts/2023-09-30-carne-asada.md

 1/8 tsp. cloves
 * combine all ingredients in a large ziplock bag and whisk or shake to combine

-2 lbs. skirt or flank steak
+1 1/2 - 2 lbs. skirt or flank steak (cut flank stead to allow flipping for even cooking)
 4 green onions, trimmed and mashed
 1/2 white onion, sliced
 2 serrano chilies, halved